deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 Responses
 =========

-Chatsky provides you with a simple functions to use for receiving ``Message`` object containing models response.
+Chatsky provides you with a simple functions to use for receiving `Message <../apiref/chatsky.script.html#chatsky.script.Message` object containing models response.

 .. code-block:: python